Our Congregation

 And if you are one of the people this was sent to by a friend and want to receive it yourself, let me know.
 I will add you to my mailing list.

-Thank you all for allowing me into your homes, into your electronic devices, into your hearts – as you are all with me in mine.
+Thank you all for allowing me into your homes, electronic devices, and hearts, as you are all with me in mine.

 Remember, anytime you do not want to receive these anymore, please send me an email so I can remove you.
-And know that I truly appreciate your sharing your sacred time with me.
+And know that I truly appreciate you sharing your sacred time with me.

-Enjoy and celebrate your life and the lives of others, and in doing so, be happy.
-And may you all sow the seeds of and reap the rewards of peace, love, and miracles, and make sure you also celebrate your unique individuality and your incredible awesomeness.
+Enjoy and celebrate your life and the lives of others, and be happy in doing so.
+May you all sow the seeds of and reap the rewards of peace, love, and miracles.
+Make sure you also celebrate your unique individuality and your incredible awesomeness.

 Blessings